DCG X The 3UP Project

 2025 01 14

-A collaborative event facilitated by LYN SAKARI and I that held a conversation about death, dying and grief followed by a sound bath.
-This event was specifically created for those who have experience with death and dying in relation to suicide, accidental, violent and/or overdose.
+A collaborative event facilitated by LYN SAKARI and I that held a conversation guided by our three new questions specifically created for those who have experience with grief, death and dying in relation to suicide, accidental, violent and/or overdose and the Death Conversation Game, followed by an immersive sound bath by Sakari.
+This event was held in the evening in The Gallery at Queens Park (New Westminster BC).

-A collaborative interactive workshop facilitated by Helena De Felice and I. Participants were invited to explore the topics of consent, power and dignity in grief, death and dying through guided somatic practices, dialogue and various expressive modalities, including collage and paper tapestry.
+Helena De Felice and I offered a collaborative interactive 1-day workshop where participants were invited to explore the topics of consent, power and dignity in grief, death and dying through our three new questions, guided somatic practices, dialogue and various expressive modalities, including collage and paper tapestry.

 HELENA DE FELICE (OUR SACRED BODY)